Solid-state nuclear magnetic resonance: Quadrupolar interaction

-Nuclei with a spin quantum number >1/2 have a non-spherical charge distribution and an associated electric quadrupole moment tensor.
-The nuclear electric quadrupole moment couples with surrounding electric field gradients.
-The nuclear quadrupole coupling is one of the largest interactions in NMR spectroscopy, often comparable in size to the Zeeman coupling.
+Nuclei with a spin quantum number >1/2 have a non-spherical charge distribution and a quadrupole moment.
+The quadrupole moment is a second rank tensor that couples to the surrounding electric field gradient, another second rank tensor.
+Nuclear quadrupole coupling is typically the second largest interaction in NMR, comparable in size to the largest interaction called Zeeman interactions.
 When the nuclear quadrupole coupling is not negligible relative to the Zeeman coupling, higher order corrections are needed to describe the NMR spectrum correctly.
 In such cases, the first-order correction to the NMR transition frequency leads to a strong anisotropic line broadening of the NMR spectrum.
 However, all symmetric transitions, between $m_I$ and $-m_I$ levels are unaffected by the first-order frequency contribution.
 The second-order frequency contribution depends on the P4 Legendre polynomial, which has zero points at 30.6° and 70.1°.
 These anisotropic broadenings can be removed using DOR (DOuble angle Rotation) where you spin at two angles at the same time, or DAS (Double Angle Spinning) where you switch quickly between the two angles.
 Both techniques were developed in the late 1980s, and require specialized hardware (probe).
 Multiple quantum magic angle spinning (MQMAS) NMR was developed in 1995 and has become a routine method for obtaining high resolution solid-state NMR spectra of quadrupolar nuclei.
 A similar method to MQMAS is satellite transition magic angle spinning (STMAS) NMR developed in 2000.